UiO:Nordic seeks to promote new and relevant knowledge about the Nordic Region and the Nordic in an international context.

-- Sustainability and opportunities for the future: Political, economic and cultural globalization, migration, Europeanization and standardization poses challenges.
-The development and opportunities of the Nordic countries are not only a matter of identifying problems and challenges, but also of studying deficiencies, solutions, adaptations and learning processes – across countries, regions and sectors.
+- Political, economic and cultural globalization, migration, Europeanization and standardization present influences and challenges.
+Countries development and opportunities are not just about identifying problems and challenges, but also about studying shortfalls, solutions, adaptations and learning – across countries, regions and sectors.

-UiO:Nordic research groups
+The UiO:Nordic research projects